 Opened Ports/UPnP vulnerabilities

-Operators or applications may open ports on the internet creating network vulnerabilities.
-Monitoring opened ports and UPnP vulnerabilities will help you keep the network you are managing secure.
+Operators or applications open ports on the internet creating network vulnerabilities.
+Keep the networks you manage secure by monitoring opened ports and UPnP vulnerabilities.

 MSP IoT – How to monitor more IoT devices on a network?

-Many forward thinking MSPs are investing in platforms (like Domotz) which can monitor and manage all IoT systems and devices on the network.
+Many forward thinking MSPs invest in platforms (like Domotz) which can monitor and manage all IoT systems and devices on the network.

 This kind of tool is paired nicely with an RMM designed for monitoring and managing computers so you can develop a full service offer.